Fire personality type

 Is the Fire element based on real psychology?

-The underlying trait dimensions — assertiveness and agreeableness — are public-domain IPIP Big Five facets grounded in decades of peer-reviewed research.
+The underlying trait dimensions — assertiveness and agreeableness — are public-domain IPIP Big Five constructs grounded in decades of peer-reviewed research.
 'Fire' is an interpretive brand layer on top of those dimensions, designed for self-reflection and communication.
 It's a playful read of your trait tilt, not a clinical label or hiring assessment.

 Compare Fire with the other elements